jacobmix/Minecraft_AP_Randomizer/README.md

 Can use something like [MultiMC](<https://multimc.org/>) to create a shortcut for Minecraft v1.20.4.
 Even set it to auto connect to localhost.
 Also it's possible to set ``.apmc`` file to be opened with ``ArchipelagoLauncherDebug.exe``, and if you double click it'll instantly start the forge server.
-You can find this in the Archipelago directory.
-Usually at ``C:\ProgramData\Archipelago`` or simply open "Brows Files" in the Archipelago Launcher.
 Open ``host.yaml`` from the launcher (or look in install directory).
 Then edit ``mc_launch`` under ``minecraft_options`` to auto start Minecraft after the Forge Server has started.

 To host a multiworld without auto collect enabled, open ``host.yaml`` with a text editor like Notepad++